 - The One Health concept is gaining momentum worldwide and an early adoption thereof is putting the University of Glasgow at the forefront of teaching and learning within the One Health framework.

 This programme is modular in structure, offering a flexible student-centred approach to the choice of courses studied and the number of credits obtained.
 There is a set of core courses and optional courses that can be undertaken to complete a certificate (60 credits), diploma (120 credits) or masters (180 credits).

 We place emphasis upon community building and creating a sense of presence within the online learning environment using a range of educational technology tools, such as asynchronous and synchronous discussions, virtual classrooms, wikis, interactive quizzes, audio and video resources, to create a sense of students being at and part of the University

-The first year of study will explore the One Health framework and examine the value thereof, and provide foundations in epidemiology.
+The first year of study will explore the One Health framework and examine the value thereof.
 The first year also introduces zoonoses and infectious diseases, a core area of One Health.
 During the second year of study, students will be able to choose courses in an area of special interest from a range of subject areas from human and veterinary medicine and public health.
 Students planning to continue on to Masters level are required to study research methods, a course that will provide the necessary skills to plan, research and write a dissertation.
 The third year of study will allow students to gain in depth knowledge in their area of special interest by undertaking a research project.
 The research project is a written dissertation.
 The format of the dissertation output is flexible and may include a research paper, a grant application or a briefing paper for a company / policy maker.